Temple architecture (LDS Church): St. George Utah Temple

-The St. George Utah Temple (1), described as castellated Gothic style. has three ordinance rooms and eighteen sealing rooms.
+The St. George Utah Temple (1), described as castellated neo-Gothic, and French Norman Revival styles. has three ordinance rooms and eighteen sealing rooms.
 It has a total floor space of 110000 sqft.

 The temple was originally patterned after the Kirtland and Nauvoo Temples, with two large assembly halls featuring a set of pulpits at each end.
 The lower hall was partitioned with screens for presentation of the endowment.
 It was extensively remodeled from 1937 to 1938, when the lower hall was permanently divided into five progressive-style endowment rooms.

 About a year after the original dedication, a lightning storm caused extensive damage to the original tower.
 It was replaced with a taller, more majestic tower.

 Following a second major renovation project in 1975, the progressive-style ordinance rooms were replaced with three motion-picture ordinance rooms.
 Live-acting endowment sessions were much longer and only three were performed a day.
 The film version allows for fourteen sessions a day.